Five Cantering Tips to Keep You Safe

 We all dream of a harmonious, balanced canter.
 Once you feel it, it’s honestly the most fun gait, and I absolutely love it.
-But I’ve also been in that place where you’re on a green horse, a new horse, or you’re cantering for the very first time—and it can feel scary and overwhelming.
+But I’ve also been in that place where you’re on a green horse, a new horse, or you’re cantering for the very first time—and it can feel scary and overwhelming, which is why I have created a list of the 5 top cantering tips to keep you safe and help you love your canter.

 Okay, now on to the tips!